Developer Documentation

 Audio Listener

 In many games, the audio listener is attached to the camera.
-In this case, we want the players “ear” to be at the players position, which is important as we want Unity to calculate audio from other sources relative to the players position and not that steady camera above the scene.
-Please note, the AudioListener is a standard Unity component.
+In this case, we want the player’s “ears” to be positioned at the player’s location, which is important because we want Unity to calculate audio from other sources relative to the player’s position, not the stationary camera above the scene.
+Please note that the AudioListener is a standard Unity component.

 Drag Object

-This is just a simple script that allows you to drag & drop the cube around.
-We’ll not go into detail how this is implemented, but feel free to have a look in your preferred IDE.
+This is just a simple script that allows you to drag & drop the cube.
+We won’t go into detail on how this is implemented, but feel free to have a look at the script in your preferred IDE.

 Odin 3d Trigger